docsforadobe/premiere-scripting-guide/docs/sequence/track.md

 **Description**

-Adds a ‘clip’ (media segment from a [ProjectItem object](../item/projectitem.md#projectitem)) to the track, at the specified time.
+Adds a 'clip' (media segment from a [ProjectItem object](../item/projectitem.md#projectitem)) to the track, at the specified time.
 Media will be inserted, at that time.

 **Parameters**